Doing Business reforms

 Getting Credit – Legal Rights

-Also, 9 economies have pursued reforms to facilitate access to credit for businesses.
+15 economies have pursued reforms to facilitate access to credit for businesses.
 Over a half of these reformers created unified and functional systems for secured transactions or expanded the scope of movable assets that can be used as collateral.
 To ensure effectiveness of secured transaction systems, a geographically centralized collateral registry must unify all types of movable assets, including their functional equivalents.
 It should also be notice-based to allow for simplicity in registration and broad categorization of assets.
-Following international good practices, Djibouti, Jordan and Tajikistan launched such registries in 2018/19.
-Three economies, Kenya, Jordan and Tajikistan even went a step further by introducing online modern features to the collateral registry.
-These electronic registries enable all registrations, modifications and cancellations of security interests in movable assets to be performed through an e-platform, freely accessible to a wide audience.
-Six economies including Bahrain, Kazakhstan and Zimbabwe established that secured creditors are repaid prior to tax and labor claims outside of bankruptcy.
+The registry should also have modern features which enable all registrations, modifications and cancellations of security interests in movable assets to be performed through an e-platform, freely accessible to a wide audience.
+Following international good practices, economies such as Benin, Ethiopia, Morocco, Saudi Arabia and Fiji launched such registries in 2019/20.